MaksimDzhangirov/backendBankExample/docs/part31-eng.md

 Oh, we still got the same error: "Unauthorized".

 So what happened?
-Let's go back to check the config map.
+Let's go back to check the `ConfigMap`.
 OK, I see.
 Looks like we've got a typo here in the user ARN value.
-The correct value should not have a duplicate ARN prefix.
+The correct value should not have a duplicate `arn` prefix.
 So let's fix it!

 ```yaml
 apiVersion: v1